 There are many ways to minimise your risk of getting the flu, but one of the best ways to prevent getting ill this winter is by getting a flu vaccination.

 The flu season in South Africa typically occurs over the winter months from May to August.
-Although it has commenced in South Africa, it is not too late to protect yourself with this year’s flu vaccine.

 Dr Pete Vincent of Medicross Tokai and Netcare Travel Clinics says the flu vaccination takes some 10 days from its administration to become fully effective against strains of this highly infectious illness, which is linked to the deaths of many South Africans every year.

 “The flu virus is constantly mutating and changing and, while many different types of flu virus strains exist, the annual vaccine is designed to protect against the main flu strains that are likely to be in circulation during that particular flu season,” notes Dr Vincent.